Charles Doolittle Walcott: Career

 Walcott began his professional paleontology career by discovering new localities, such as the Walcott-Rust quarry in upstate New York and the Georgia Plane trilobite beds in Vermont, and by selling specimens to Yale University.
 In 1876, he became the assistant to James Hall, State Geologist of New York.
 Walcott also became a member of the American Association for the Advancement of Science.

 In 1879, Walcott joined the US Geological Survey and rose to become chief paleologist in 1893 and then director in 1894.
 His work focused on Cambrian strata in locations throughout the United States and Canada; his numerous field trips and fossil discoveries made important contributions to stratigraphy.

 He married Helena Breese Stevens in 1888.
 They had four children between 1889 and 1896: Charles Doolittle Walcott, Sydney Stevens Walcott, Helena Breese Walcott, and Benjamin Stuart Walcott.

-Walcott was elected to the National Academy of Sciences in 1896.
+Walcott was elected to the National Academy of Sciences in 1896, the American Philosophical Society in 1897, and the American Academy of Art and Sciences in 1899.
 In 1901, he served both as president of the Geological Society of America and the Philosophical Society of Washington.
 In 1902, he met with Andrew Carnegie and became one of the founders and incorporators of the Carnegie Institution of Washington.
 He served in various administrative and research positions in that organization.
 In 1921 Walcott was awarded the inaugural Mary Clark Thompson Medal from the National Academy of Sciences.

 He served as president of the American Association for the Advancement of Science in 1923.
-He was an advisor to then-president Theodore Roosevelt.
+He previously spearheaded the U.S. Geological Survey under President Theodore Roosevelt.

 Walcott had an interest in the conservation movement and assisted its efforts.